Live concerts, a meteor shower, perfect days for outdoor adventures… August in Catalonia never gets boring!

 ☀️ Hours of light

-Although the hours of light start diminishing compared to July, there are still plenty of bright hours for outdoor activities and exploring around.
-There are about 14 h of light a day in Catalonia in August.
+Although the hours of light start diminishing compared to July, there are still plenty of bright hours for outdoor activities and exploring.
+In August, there are about 14 hours of light a day in Catalonia.

 Sunrise happens around 6:45 am at the beginning of the month and 7:15 at the end.
 If you’re staying at the coast and want to catch a beautiful sunrise over the sea, you better set your alarm early!